JarlPenguin/releases/README.md

 2. Fork this repository.

-3. Make a GitHub token with proper permissions for uploading repositories.
+3. Make a GitHub token with proper permissions for uploading releases to your repositories.

 ## How to use this repo (non-Jenkins)